ffund/tcp-ip-essentials/online-faq.md

 * A lab manual, with step-by-step instructions for completing the lab assignment
 * A video playlist that you can watch to see the instructor doing each step of the lab assignment
 * A link to a survey that you can fill out to give us feedback about the lab assignment.
 Please fill this out, it's really helpful to us!
-* For some lab assignments (starting with Lab 2), you'll also get a problem set for practicing the lab concepts and skills
+* For some lab assignments (starting with Lab 2), you'll also get a problem set for practicing the lab concepts and skills.
+(This problem set is not graded, and doesn't count towards your lab grade.)

 ## Lab sessions